 Blacklist: The Blackhole Syndrom for Emails

 An email blacklist is a real-time review of emails by ISPs to determine if an email that is coming through could be considered as spam.
 The goal is to minimize the number of spam emails that reach their email users.
-Each ISP manages their own list, so you may find yourself on one or multiple at any time.
+Each ISP manages its own list, so you may find yourself on one or multiple at any time.

 People, countries, companies and other entities that are deemed to be untrustworthy could find themselves on a blacklist without warning.
 ISPs are focused on preventing fraud and protecting their users, so if an email displays any suspicious signs or characteristics, that sender will be added to the ISPs blacklist and all emails from that sender will be dropped immediately.

 As with most things, there is an opposite to blacklists and that, not surprisingly, is known as a whitelist.
-This is the list you want to stay one as all senders on this list will have their email delivered to their targeted end users.
+This is the list you want to stay one as all senders on this list will have their email delivered to their targeted end-users.

 From Blacklist to Whitelist

-Should the worst case scenario occur and you find yourself blacklisted, don’t despair…it will take some effort, but you can rectify the situation.
+Should the worst-case scenario occur and you find yourself blacklisted, don’t despair…it will take some effort, but you can rectify the situation.
 Typically you’ll receive notification that you have been blacklisted with specific instructions.
 However, that’s not always the case.
-Since one of the top reasons companies get blacklisted is due to being marked as ‘spam’ by end users, it’s not a bad idea to add an email delivery audit to your end of month reporting processes.
+Since one of the top reasons companies get blacklisted is due to being marked as ‘spam’ by end-users, it’s not a bad idea to add an email delivery audit to your end of month reporting processes.

 Here is a list of the top six to check: